syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Right-to-left.md

 {% endtabs %}

 ### iOS
-For iOS, add the `RightToLeft` language in the `CFBundleLocalizations` section of your `Info.plist` file, and make sure you’re targeting iOS 9+.
+For iOS, add the `RightToLeft` language to the `CFBundleLocalizations` section of your `Info.plist` file, and make sure your are targeting iOS 9+.

 {% tabs %}
 {% highlight xml %}